A Geometry-based Stochastic Wireless Channel Model using Channel Images

-Fig.~\ref{fig:boston} shows the area, Herald Square in New York City, for the ray-tracing simulation where transmitters are placed on top of buildings and receivers are dropped on the outdoor street randomly.
+Fig.~\ref{fig:boston} shows the area, Herald Square in New York City, for the ray-tracing simulation where TXs are placed on top of buildings and RXs are dropped on the outdoor street randomly.
 In Fig.~\ref{fig:boston}, different colors indicate different materials.
 For example, gray is concrete, light blue is glass, and brown is brick.
-To capture transmitted rays in all directions, transmitters and receivers are equipped with the single \emph{isotropic} antennas.
-In this simulation, we deploy $79$ transmitters on top of buildings and $1526$ outdoor receivers for five different heights: 1.6, 30, 60, 90, $\SI{120}{m}$.
+To capture transmitted rays in all directions, TXs and RXs are equipped with the single \emph{isotropic} antennas.
+In this simulation, we deploy $79$ TXs on top of buildings and $1526$ outdoor RXs for five different heights: 1.6, 30, 60, 90, $\SI{120}{m}$.
 Thus, in total $79\times5\times1526 = 602,770$ links are obtained.